ziriax/MonoGame.Framework.WpfInterop/Readme.md

-# MonoGame Wpf Interop
+# MonoGame WPF Interop

-This adds Wpf support to MonoGame.
+This adds WPF support to MonoGame (tested with version 3.5.1.1679).

+Note that you **need** MonoGame.Framework.WindowsDX (as this interop uses SharpDX).
+WPF only supports DirectX.

 You can host as many MonoGame controls in Wpf as you want by using D3D11Host.